Spring - the application will open at the beginning of May; deadline - June 1

 - For Presenting an Artist or Organizational Development applicants: A copy of the signed contract or letter of agreement between your organization and the artist or consultant.
 The agreement should include all pertinent details including date of performance, type of presentation or performance, fee, payment schedule, and other necessary information.

-- July 1 or December 2, 2013 - Applicants are notified whether their application was funded or not.
+Applicants are notified whether their application was funded 30 days after the deadline.
 No information on the grants (including whether or not an organization will be receiving an award or the amount of the award) will be available from MAC prior to this date.

-For questions about the Minigrant program or to determine if a project is eligible to receive funding, contact the MAC Program Director who oversees the area most closely tied to your organization’s main goals:
+For questions about the Minigrant program or to determine if a project is eligible to receive funding, contact the MAC Program Director who oversees the area most closely tied to your organization’s main goals or the goals of your project: